gottagofaster236/SonicVisualSplit/README.md

 - If you **don't need to record/stream your runs**, you can just select the your capture card from the video sources dropdown list
 (provided that your video capture cards is detected as a webcam on your computer).

 - If you **do want to share your runs**, then you'll have use OBS Studio (or alternative streaming software, such as Streamlabs).
   This is due to Windows not allowing two applications to use a webcam simultaneously.
-You'll have to use one of the two methods to set everything up.

-   - If you're using OBS, click "Start Virtual Camera" in the bottom right before using SonicVisualSplit.
+  If you're using OBS, click "Start Virtual Camera" in the bottom right before using SonicVisualSplit.
 Then select it in the video sources dropdown list in SonicVisualSplit settings.

   For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).

   Thus, SonicVisualSplit will capture the virtual camera, while the actual capture card video will be recorded by your streaming software of choice.

   In order for SonicVisualSplit to recognize the time on screen correctly, you have to make sure that the **<ins>game capture takes at least 80% of the height</ins>** of your stream layout.
 - Make sure your capture card outputs an acceptable picture.
    - If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
      Try increasing gamma/brightness.